tkonopka/crossmap/docs/crossprep.rst

     python crossprep.py pubmed --outdir /output/dir --name pubmed-all

 It is possible to tune the output dataset using year ranges, pattern matches, and size thresholds, e.g.

 .. code:: bash

-    python crossprep.py pubmed --outdir /output/dir --name pubmed-recent-human \
+    python crossprep.py pubmed --outdir /output/dir \
+                        --name pubmed-recent-human \
+                        --pubmed_year 2010-2019 \
+                        --pubmed_pattern human \
-         --pubmed_year 2010-2019 --pubmed_pattern humam --pubmed_length 500
+                        --pubmed_length 500

-This will create a dataset holding articles from the years 2010-2019 , containing the text pattern 'human' and containing at least 500 characters in the title and abstract fields.
+This will create a dataset holding articles from the years 2010-2019, containing the text pattern 'human' and containing at least 500 characters in the title and abstract fields.

 Gene sets
 ~~~~~~~~~

+There are many file formats used to convey sets of genes.
+One of the simplest
+is the `gmt format <http://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#GMT:_Gene_Matrix_Transposed_file_format_.28.2A.gmt.29>`_.
+This stores sets 'horizontally', with each set occupying one line in a file,
+and the set constituents separated by tabs.

-The `genesets` utility converts sets of genes in [gmt format](http://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#GMT:_Gene_Matrix_Transposed_file_format_.28.2A.gmt.29)
+The `crossprep genesets` utility converts sets of genes in the gmt format into
-- a format that uses text files to define one gene set per line - into a dataset for crossmap.
-The utility performs some filtering by default
+a dataset for crossmap.
+The utility can be used to filter gene sets by size.

 .. code:: bash

-    python crossprep.py genesets --outdir /output/dir --name geneset \
+    python crossprep.py genesets --outdir /output/dir \
+                        --name geneset \
                         --gmt path-to-gmt.gmt.gz \
                         --gmt_min_size 5 --gmt_max_size 100

-This will read gene sets specified on the second line and create a dataset
+This will read gene sets specified via argument ``--gmt`` create a dataset
 `geneset.yaml.gz`.
-The ouput will contain genesets of size in the range
+The output will contain genesets of size in the range
 given by `--gmt_min_size` and `--gmt_max_size`.

 Orphanet diseases
 ~~~~~~~~~~~~~~~~~

-[Orphanet](http://www.orphadata.org/) is a curated knowledge-base on diseases , including their phenotypes and associated genetic causes.
+`Orphanet <http://www.orphadata.org/>`_ is a curated knowledge-base on diseases , including their phenotypes and associated genetic causes.
 Parts of their database are available for download as xml files.

-The `orphanet` utility can parse these files and prepare summaries suitable for `crossmap`.
+The ``orphanet`` utility parses these files and prepare diseases summaries.

 .. code:: bash

-    python crossprep.py orphanet --outdir /output/dir --name orphanet \
+    python crossprep.py orphanet --outdir /output/dir \
+                        --name orphanet \
                         --orphanet_phenotypes en_product4_HPO.xml \
                         --orphanet_genes en_product6.xml